NoroffFEU/development-platforms/case-studies/microsoft-power-apps.md

 ## Main Features

-### Model driven apps
+### Model and Canvas driven apps - how they work

+In power apps you can develop with either model driven or canvas driven development.
+But how do they differentiate?
-Model-driven applications in Power Apps are designed to be data-centric and are built on top of a common data service platform.
-These applications are typically connected to datasets and are primarily used for presenting data to users.

-Developers can create forms, views, and dashboards within model-driven applications, which can then be accessed by users through the Power Apps portal or the Dynamics 365 application.
+Model-driven is designed to be a data-centric development enviroment and are built on top of a common data service platform.
+The application is in that regard connected to datasets and therefor often used to present data to the users.
+With this approach the developers can create forms, views and dashboards - this can then be accessed by users through the power apps portal and the dynamics 365 Application.

-Model-driven applications can be compared to a pre-built house, where the structure and layout are already established.
-However, developers have the ability to customize certain aspects of the application to their liking, such as the color scheme and user interface.

-### Canvas driven applications

-Canvas-driven applications, on the other hand, are more like a blank canvas.
-There is full control over the layout, design, and functionality of the application.
-Additionally, you have the same connectors as in model-driven applications.

-Some options in canvas-driven apps involve customizing how buttons, controls, and other elements behave and interact with users.
-Canvas-driven applications are developed with little to no code, but they can still be quite complex.

-To put it into a metaphor, the developer has complete freedom and control over the application itself, adding colors, shapes, elements, and interactions to create a personalized piece of art for users to interact with.
+Canvas on the other hand as the name says is an empty canvas to build your application on.
+The developer will have full control over layout, design and functionality og the application and can paint it the way the users want.
+From a developer and designer point of view you can see how this allows the developer to customize the application with use-ability in mind.
+Working with a canvas application also makes it possible to make the low-code part more complex with power apps coding language Power Fx.
+Making the functionality of the application just how you want it.

+Wrapping it up these two ways of developing through power apps will most likely combined in the future - for now the users can choose to either build their house from scratch in canvas --or simply place furniture in model driven enviroment

 ### How it works
 ![Illustrates the headline: How it works.
 Shows a Themes.json file with a questionmark next to it.](https://user-images.githubusercontent.com/91562336/234261904-32e7b386-291d-434e-a223-a40adb4d4a78.png)<br />